undisputed-deb/events/README.md

 ### Running the Development Server

-To start the local development server:
+To launch the local development server:

 ```bash
 npm run dev